 It's sometimes nice to see the changes you've made to a file.
 If the file is

-under version control, you can use the 'diff'-features of the version
+under version control, you can use the 'diff

 your buffer with the version on disk.
 That obviously only. works when you